 The Board has five Trustees and an Advisory Group of 16 members, with a wide range of skills and expertise who are all contributing towards the intentions of the Trust.

-The list of endangered species in New Zealand is growing, partly by the degradation of habitat by introduced predators, such as possum, mustelids, goat, wild pig, deer, etc. The members of the Trust are all working hard to bring about a reversal of this situation within the Tui Nature Reserve.
-In order to fund the many activities needed to reverse the decline, the Board is welcoming anyone to become a supporting member of the Trust.
+The list of endangered species in New Zealand is growing, partly by the degradation of habitat by introduced predators, such as possum, mustelids, goat, wild pig, deer, etc. The members of the Trust are all working hard to bring about a reversal of this decline within the Marlborough area and nationwide.

 Brian Plaisier - Chairman